 The grief persists partly because the ending had none of the markers that endings deserve.
 You can create those markers retroactively, at any age.
 This is not strange — it is how humans have always processed delayed grief.

 Write the tribute you deserved.
 Not for an audience — for yourself.
-Name the specific things you gave to your sport: the early mornings, the specific games, the teammates who made the experience what it was.
+Name the specific things you gave to your sport — or sports, if you were one of the athletes who played multiple sports — the early mornings, the specific games, the teammates who made the experience what it was.
 Name what the sport gave you in return.
 This act of specific naming — not general fondness, but the particular Tuesday afternoon practice when something clicked, the specific game where you were more yourself than you had ever been — is what allows the grief to move rather than stay suspended.

 2. Separate the sport from the identity